 In the wake of the seminar, I would like to address the apparent dichotomy between some questioners from the floor and scholarly responses.

 Two major misunderstandings/deficiencies were obvious.
-On one hand, some of the “Polish side” questioners were emotional, not particularly articulate, and likely unaware of the context of the Conference and the research presented there, specifically that it addressed only some newly documented crimes committed by the ethnic Poles, particularly in the countryside, while not necessarily questioning the bigger picture of Poles and Polish State being primarily the victim and not a culprit during WWII.
+On one hand, some of the “Polish side” questioners were emotional, not particularly articulate, and likely unaware of the context of the Conference and the research presented there.
+Specifically the Conference addressed only some newly documented crimes committed by the ethnic Poles, particularly in the countryside, while not necessarily questioning the bigger picture of Poles and Polish State being primarily the victim and not a culprit during WW II.
 It is also clear that for many Poles acceptance of many documented facts of crimes committed on the Jews during the war is difficult and painful.

 On the other hand, the presenters were apparently not attuned to some disturbing circumstances surrounding the discussion of these topics.
 One of the questioners attempted to bring the attention of the panelists to the fact that their comments and writings are frequently used out of context by the mainstream